netscaler/netscaler-k8s-ingress-controller/docs/how-to/cpx-hpa.md

 - Netscaler VPX: Netscaler VPX or MPX is deployed at Tier-1 and load balances the client requests among the Netscaler CPX pods inside the cluster.

 - Netscaler CPX: Netscaler CPX deployed inside the cluster acts as a Tier-2 load balancer for the endpoint application pods.
-The Netscaler CPX pod is running along with the Citrix ingress controller and Netscaler metric exporter as sidecars.
+The Netscaler CPX pod is running along with the Netscaler ingress controller and Netscaler metric exporter as sidecars.

-- Citrix ingress controller: The [Citrix ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller) is an ingress controller which is built around the Kubernetes Ingress and automatically configures Netscaler based on the Ingress resource configuration.
-The Citrix ingress controller deployed as a stand-alone pod configures the Netscaler VPX and other instances configures Netscaler CPXs.
+- Netscaler ingress controller: The [Netscaler ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller) is an ingress controller which is built around the Kubernetes Ingress and automatically configures Netscaler based on the Ingress resource configuration.
+The Netscaler ingress controller deployed as a stand-alone pod configures the Netscaler VPX and other instances configures Netscaler CPXs.

-- Netscaler metrics exporter: The [Netscaler metrics exporter]((https://github.com/citrix/citrix-adc-metrics-exporter)) exports the application performance metrics to the open-source monitoring system Prometheus.
+- Netscaler metrics exporter: The [Netscaler metrics exporter]((https://github.com/netscaler/netscaler-adc-metrics-exporter)) exports the application performance metrics to the open-source monitoring system Prometheus.
 The Netscaler Metrics Exporter collects metrics from Netscaler CPX and exposes it in a format that Prometheus can understand.

 - Prometheus: Prometheus is an open-source systems monitoring and alerting toolkit.
 Prometheus is used to collect metrics from Netscaler CPXs and expose them using a Prometheus adapter which is queried by the HPA controller to keep a check on metrics.